Gourd Guide

 Protecting:

-To shield your gourd from cracks, avoid exposing it to prolonged sunlight or extreme temperatures.
+To shield your wood gourd from cracks, avoid exposing it to prolonged sunlight or extreme temperatures.
 Avoid using boiling water at any time.
 Do not soak the gourd or place it in the refrigerator.
 Guard your gourd from falls.
 If left in a cold room overnight, and the gourd feels cold to touch, fill with lukewarm water to loosen the wood before using hot water.
 Adding hot water to a cold wooden gourd is the common cause of large cracks.

 Back to blog